bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 # &lt;string&gt; as uppercase : string

-Returns an uppercase version of the string provided.
+Returns the uppercase version of the provided string.

 # &lt;string&gt; as utf16 binary_string : binary_string